TOPIC: What Is The Best Triathlete Training Workout?

 1. Sprints:

-Sprints are pretty self explanatory, as they are just basically picking a distance, and running it as fast as you can, resting a little, and then running back.
+Sprints are pretty self explanatory.
+Basically, pick a distance and run it as fast as you can, resting a little, and then run back.

 2. Tempo Runs:

-Tempo runs are probably the hardest thing to do as they involve you pushing yourself at a fast pace (85-90% effort) for a medium distance run of probably about 3-5 miles, maybe a little longer for the more advanced runners.
+Tempo runs are probably the hardest thing to do.
+Push yourself at a fast pace (85-90% effort) for a medium distance run of probably about 3-to-5 miles, maybe a little longer for the more advanced runners.

 3. Distance Runs:

-Distance runs, as discussed earlier are more for teaching your body how to last a long time in the heat, your feet how to ignore swelling associated with long runs, and basically just teach you how to keep moving.
-Distance runs are probably 6-16 miles in length.
+Distance runs, as discussed earlier, teach your body how to last a long time in the heat, teach your feet how to ignore swelling associated with long runs, and basically teach you how to keep moving.
+Distance runs are probably 6-to-16 miles in length.

 A good running program will revolve around these three runs.